raspberrypilearning/electricity-generation/en/step_7.md

 + `geothermal`{:class="block3variables"}
 + `bioenergy`{:class="block3variables"}.

-In the last remaining `draw`{:class="block3myblocks"} block type the value `1`.
-This will add a line the same colour as the backdrop and appear to clean up the end of the column:
+In the last remaining `draw`{:class="block3myblocks"} block, type the value `1`.
+This adds a line that is the same colour as the backdrop, to clean up the end of the column:

 ```blocks3
 when flag clicked